 As a young boy, my dad and his family lived on a ranch in southeast Arizona.
+My grandparents and great-grandparents homesteaded back when Arizona was still a territory.
 They raised and grew most of what they ate just like Kingsolver was attempting to do.
 There were no quick trips to the supermarket to pick up a missing ingredient or to satisfy a craving.
 They made due with what they had on hand.
 Vinegar rolls are comfort food for our family – something my grandmother learned to make from her mother-in-law.

 I don’t know a lot of family history, but I do know my paternal ancestors came from Germany.
 The use of vinegar fits in with my ideas of German cooking.
 It’s used in many ways that would seem uncommon in an American kitchen.

-Made with only pantry staples, vinegar rolls are something you can whip up anytime.
-They mimic the taste of apple pie, both sweet and tart with a bit of cinnamon.
+Made with only pantry staples, vinegar rolls are something you can whip up anytime to mimic the taste of apple pie, both sweet and tart with a bit of cinnamon.
 The liquid will become thicker during baking and gel a bit.
 It couldn’t be simpler.
 I’ve included two simple substitutions to make this a vegan dessert.

 Amazon sends me a few cents if you make a puchase via the links belowPrint

 Simple ranch house cooking, an old family recipe